 Apply > Re-entry Requirements >

 Are you interested in completing an online or off-campus degree once you return to UH?
-Contact the Office of Online and Distance Education to find out more about available options.
+Contact Online and Special Programs to find out more about available options.

 Contact Us >